 We initiated Phase 1 clinical development of our product candidates ARV-110 and ARV-471 in 2019 and expect to initiate a clinical trial for ARV-766 in the first half of 2021.
 All of our other product candidates are in preclinical development.
 The risk of failure for our product candidates is high.
 We are unable to predict when or if any of our product candidates will prove effective or safe in humans or will receive marketing approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Before we can commence clinical trials for a product candidate, we must complete extensive preclinical testing and studies that support our planned Investigational New Drug Applications, or INDs, in the United States or similar applications in other jurisdictions.
-We cannot be certain of the timely completion or outcome of our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our programs.
+We cannot be certain of the timely completion or outcome of our preclinical testing and studies and cannot predict if the FDA or similar regulatory authorities outside the United States will accept our proposed clinical programs or if the outcome of our preclinical testing and studies will ultimately support the further development of our programs.